 Financial Eligibility

 Financial eligibility considers both a consumers monthly income as well as their assets (e.g. money in the bank).
-Consumers are allowed $2,982 in monthly income and $2,000 in assets.
+Consumers are allowed up to $2,982 in monthly income and $2,000 in assets.
 Some forms of income and assets are not included and married consumers are allowed higher financial limits.

 Consumers whose financials do not meet the above criteria can often still qualify for Medicaid.